 111 East Loop North, Houston, TX 77029; 713-670-2400

-The Sam Houston Port of Houston is an excellent tour destination for families with children.
+The Sam Houston Port of Houston is an excellent tourist destination for families with children.
 Located at the mouth of Buffalo Bayou, this port allows visitors to experience the rich history and culture that has flourished in Houston for centuries.
-The port provides a unique opportunity for kids to explore the many activities available on site.
+The port provides a unique opportunity for kids to explore the many on-site activities.

-Kids can view functioning ships from around the world and watch cargo being loaded and unloaded from them on the dockside.
-They can also learn about different aspects of maritime life through interactive exhibits located at the nearby Port of Houston Museum.
+Kids can view functioning ships worldwide and watch cargo loaded and unloaded on the dockside.
+They can also learn about marine life through interactive exhibits at the nearby Port of Houston Museum.
 Other attractions include a replica pirate ship, which gives kids an exciting glimpse into a lost era as they explore its decks and climb onto its masts.
-Along with all these experiences, there is also plenty of food to be enjoyed while visiting this historic spot!
+Along with all these experiences, there is plenty of food to enjoy while visiting this historic spot!

 The M/V Sam Houston has been operating as Port Houston’s public tour vessel since its inaugural voyage on July 30, 1958.
-This free service offers a leisurely, 90-minute round-trip, educational tour along the Houston Ship Channel.
+This free service offers a leisurely, 90-minute round-trip educational tour along the Houston Ship Channel.
 Individuals and groups are invited aboard to learn more about the port and maritime industry.
 Embarking from Port Houston’s Sam Houston Landing, visiting sightseers aboard the M/V Sam Houston can enjoy passing views of international cargo vessels and operations at the port’s Turning Basin Terminal.
-The 95-ft. vessel holds up to 100 passengers and features air-conditioned, lounge seating, as well as a standing room outside on the boat’s deck. – porthouston.com/sam-houston-boat-tour
+The 95-ft. vessel holds up to 100 passengers and features air-conditioned lounge seating and a standing room outside on the boat’s deck. – porthouston.com/sam-Houston-boat-tour